 1) Ramla Bay Beach

-How to get to Ramla Bay Beach: Located in the North West of the Island, Ramla Bay is 8.5km from the ferry terminal, which takes 15 or so minutes to drive.
+How to get to Ramla Bay Beach: In the North West of the Island, Ramla Bay is 8.5km from the ferry terminal, which takes 15 minutes to drive.

-Tip: make a slight detour to the Azure Window at the Tal-Mixta Cave for spectacular views across the ocean, framed by natural rock.
+Tip: make a slight detour to the Azure Window at the Tal-Mixta Cave for spectacular ocean views framed by natural rock.

-Ramla Beach has a free parking lot, a vendor selling drinks and snacks, and golden sand.
-It also has an iconic marble statue that takes centre-stage on bay.
-However, it can get windy in this area which will kick up the waves, making it pleasant to paddle, but not a great spot to swim.
+Ramla Beach Gozo has a free parking lot, a vendor selling drinks and snacks, and golden sand.
+It also has an iconic marble statue that takes center stage on the bay.
+However, it can get windy in this area, kicking up the waves, which makes paddling pleasant but not the best spot to swim.

 2) Ghar Qawqla Bay